auino/mail-attachments-archiver/README.md

 ```

 The following attributes are needed:
+ * `filter_sender`, specifying if the filter on sender's email address is active/considered or not
  * `senders`, specifying the list of allowed source addresses
  * `add_date`, specifying if the email date (in `YYYYMMDD` format) should be appended to the begin of the filename or not (if enabled, output format is in `20160731_filename.txt` format)
  * `subject`, specifying the subject filter